Seahorse Seashell Party: Plot

 As a hurricane approaches Quahog, the Griffins prepare for its arrival.
 In an attempt to pass the time, Brian decides to take magic mushrooms, to Stewie's surprise.
 As the mushrooms start to take effect, he begins hallucinating, leading to him inadvertently cutting off his own ear.
 Stewie tries to help Brian by staying by his side all night and taking care of him.
 When Brian falls asleep, he has a surreal nightmare in which he is attacked by monstrous beings resembling the Griffins and Quagmire.
 Brian gradually comes back to lucidity after Stewie takes him downstairs to drink some water.

 Meanwhile, the rest of the family attempts to pass the time by playing charades and various other games, but are unable to keep themselves entertained and take their frustrations out on Meg.
 Having had enough of their abuse over the years, Meg loses her temper and turns on the other members of the family.
 She starts with Chris, calling him out for his bullying treatment of her and how he never takes her side against their parents.
 When Lois tries to tell her that she is taking her problems out on everyone else, Meg brings up Lois's criminal history and tells her that she is the antithesis of the perfect mother.
 Meg also informs Lois that when she turns eighteen, she is considering never seeing her again, leaving her in tears.
-Finally, Meg confronts Peter who, unable to comprehend her insults, finds her argument funny even as she calls him out for his destructive tendencies and how he would go to prison if anyone in the real world witnessed his treatment of her.
-It only dawns on him that he is being insulted when Meg calls him a "waste of a man".
+Finally, Meg confronts Peter and calls him out for his destructive tendencies and how he would go to prison if anyone in the real world witnessed his treatment of her, calling him a "waste of a man".
 Shocked, Peter demands Lois make Meg stop, but Lois refuses because he did not stand up for her.

 Within moments, the whole family turn their own abusive criticisms against each other until a devastated and tearful Peter flees upstairs, leaving Meg and Brian alone to discuss the situation.
 Despite Brian commending her for standing up for herself, Meg feels remorse for hurting her family's feelings and concludes that they cannot survive without a "lightning rod" to endure their antagonism and absorb all their dysfunction.
 She decides to mend fences by apologizing to Peter, Lois and Chris for taking her own problems out on them, restoring their egos, personalities and original opinions - with everyone hugging at the end.

 Stewie then breaks the fourth wall by telling the audience about drug use and advising them to visit their local library for more information.